moschi/gtt-charts/README.md

 ## Configuration options

-gttcharts allows for extensive configuration options.
+gttcharts allows extensive configuration.
 A example of a configuration file can be found [here](./example/appsettings.json).
 The configuration file named *appsettings.json* needs to be in the same directory as the executable.

 ### List of configurations options